Pyloric stenosis is a condition where the passage (pylorus) between the stomach and small bowel (duodenum) becomes narrower.

-If your child is dehydrated, he or she will need a ‘drip’ of fluids for a while before the operation.
-This will make sure that your child’s blood contains the right balance of salts and minerals, and treats the dehydration.
-Your child will have the operation once his or her blood test results are normal.
+If the child is dehydrated, he or she will need a ‘drip’ of fluids for a while before the operation.
+This will make sure that the child’s blood contains the right balance of salts and minerals, and treats the dehydration.
+The child will have the operation once his or her blood test results are normal.

 They will also need a nasogastric tube, which is passed up the nose, down the food-pipe and into the stomach.
 This will drain off the stomach contents before the operation.

-Your child’s surgeon will explain the operation in detail, discuss any worries you may have and ask your permission for the operation by asking you to sign a consent form.
-An anaesthetist will also see you to explain about your child’s anaesthetic in more detail.
-If your child has any medical problems, such as allergies, please tell the doctors.
+The child’s surgeon will explain the operation in detail, discuss any worries parents may have and ask permission for the operation by asking parents to sign a consent form.
+An anaesthetist will also explain to parents about the child’s anaesthetic in more detail.
+If the child has any medical problems, such as allergies, parents should tell the doctors.

 What does the operation involve?

-While your child is under general anaesthetic, the surgeon will cut through some of the thickened muscle, which widens the passage so that milk and food can pass into the bowel to be digested.
-If the operation was carried out using keyhole surgery, your child will have three small incisions in the abdomen, which will be closed with dissolvable stitches and skin glue.
-If your child has had open surgery, there will be a larger incision by the tummy button, closed with dissolvable stitches, Steri-strips®, which are like strong sticking plasters, and skin glue.
+While the child is under general anaesthetic, the surgeon will cut through some of the thickened muscle, which widens the passage so that milk and food can pass into the bowel to be digested.
+If the operation was carried out using keyhole surgery, the child will have three small incisions in the abdomen, which will be closed with dissolvable stitches and skin glue.
+If the child has had open surgery, there will be a larger incision by the tummy button, closed with dissolvable stitches, Steri-strips®, which are like strong sticking plasters, and skin glue.